freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/11-machine-learning-with-python/tensorflow/core-learning-algorithms-building-the-model.md

 dashedName: core-learning-algorithms-building-the-model
 ---

-# --questions--
+# --preguntas--

 ## --text--

-Qué tipo de estimador/modelo recomienda TensorFlow usar para la clasificación?
+What kind of estimator/model does TensorFlow recommend using for classification?

 ## --answers--